alinadir44/MLSA-Workshop-1/README.md

   - `.devcontainer/devcontainer.json` Configuration file used by Codespaces to configure Visual Studio Code settings, such as the enabling of additional extensions.
 * `/__images__` contains all the images, videos and GIFs you used on your webiste.
 * `/src` contains all the main code files such as HTML, CSS, JS and others.
-* `package.json` and `package-lock.json` contains the information that the project's package manager will need to keep the project's dependencies consistent throughout every team member's device.
+* `package.json` and `package-lock.json` contains the information that the project's package manager will need to keep the project's dependencies consistent on every team member's device.

 <br />